Local plasticity rules can learn deep representations using self-supervised contrastive predictions: Derivation of the CLAPP rule: contrastive, local and predictive plasticity

 We emphasize that all information needed to calculate the above CLAPP updates (Equations \ref{eq:dw_z_CLAPP} -- \ref{eq:dw_pred_CLAPP}) is spatially and temporally available, either as neuronal activity at time $t$, or as traces of recent activity ($t-\delta t$) \citep{gerstner2018eligibility}.
 In order to implement \autoref{eq:dw_z_CLAPP}, the dendritic prediction has to be retained during $\delta t$.
 However, we argue that dendritic activity can outlast (50-100 ms) somatic neuronal activity (2-10 ms) \citep{Major2013}, which makes predictive input from several time steps in the past ($t-\delta t$) available at time $t$.

 \paragraph{Generalizations}

 While the above derivation considers fully-connected feedforward networks, we apply analogous learning rules to convolutional neural networks (CNN) and recurrent neural networks (RNN).
-Analyzing the biological plausibility of the standard spatial weight sharing in CNNs is beyond the scope of the current work and we use spatial weight sharing for faster convergence.
-Furthermore, we allow gradients to flow through \emph{single} static max-pooling layers.
+Analyzing the biological plausibility of the standard spatial weight sharing and spatial MeanPooling operations in CNNs is beyond the scope of the current work.
+Furthermore, we discuss in \autoref{app:extra}, that MaxPooling can be interpreted as a simple model of lateral inhibition and that gradient flow through such layers is compatibility with the learning rule prototype in \autoref{eq:rule_prototype}.

 To obtain local learning rules even for RNNs, we combine CLAPP with the e-prop theory \citep{bellecsolution}, which provides a biologically plausible alternative to BP through time: gradients can be propagated forward in time through the intrinsic neural dynamics of a neuron using eligibility traces.
 The propagation of gradients across recurrently connected units is forbidden and disabled.
-This yields a biologically plausible and self-supervised plasticity update in GRU units, as explained in \autoref{app:extra}.
+This yields biologically plausible updates in GRU units, as explained in \autoref{app:extra}.